stefanoamorelli/Well/ai-invoice-extractor/README.md

 ## Features

 - 🔍 Extract invoice/receipt data
-- 🧠 Choose your AI models (OpenAI, Mistral, Google Gemini, and Ollama)
+- 🧠 Choose your AI models (OpenAI, Mistral, Anthropic, Google Gemini, and Ollama)
 - 🔧 Set AI keys with CLI and environment variables
 - ⭐ Pretty print the output
 - 🔄 Pipe output with other CLI